 There are 12 universally identifiable notes ('Swaraprakar' in Sanskrit) in any Octave (Saptak).
-As we play them from one end on any string, the perception of each of these 12 changes 'only' at 22 points given by nature (See red dots below).
+As we play them from one end on any string, the perception of each of these 12 changes 'only' at 22 points given by nature (See numbers in green in the slide below).
 The sounds produced at these 22 points are the '22 Shrutis' and the 3 types of distances in-between are called as 'Shrutyantara' (in Sanskrit) (See Legend below).

 - Dr. Vidyadhar Oke